-Fast forward to when he left the club in 2022, Go Ahead Eagles are back in the Eredivisie with a financial plan to stay there.
+Fast forward to when he left the club in 2022, Go Ahead Eagles earned their place back in the Eredivisie and set up a financial plan to stay there.

 “I created a plan in my head more or less to take this step in three to five years.
 Now after two years it has happened.
 It’s nice when you look at the fixtures - Ajax, PSV, Feyenoord are coming.
-It’s good for a small club, which we still are,” Kroes told this month’s TransferRoom Virtual Deal Day in the summer of 2021.
+It’s good for a small club, which we still are,” Kroes said at TransferRoom's Virtual Deal Day in the summer of 2021.

 “We had no experience, just a proper plan in place to see how far we get,” Kroes noted.

-They got plenty far: SEG now counts over 400 clients in 25 countries across multiple sports.
+They got plenty far: SEG now counts more than 400 clients in 25 countries across multiple sports.
 Vos remains in charge.